 indeed succeeds in being, in control of the progress of each piece of music

 and the direction it takes.
 Once again the word 'structure' springs to mind

 and I make no apologies for labouring the point for this is a key factor in

 from an article/review by Peter Harrison in Audion #2 from 1986

 may notice a couple of dedications here to our own releases, with The Dark

 Star inspired by some of our Alto Stratus recordings, and the opus Journey

 Through A Dream which was an extended version of his contribution to the

 Auricle release Journey To The End Of Night.
 (Alan Freeman).

-First edition of 20 numbered copies - released 1/3/2017.
+CD-R: 20 numbered copies - released 1/3/2017.